MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

 You need an Azure account to host a Teams app or the backend resources for your Teams app using Teams Toolkit in Visual Studio Code.
 You must need Azure subscription in the following scenarios:

-* If you already have an existing app on a different cloud provider other than Azure and you want to integrate the existing app on Teams platform, you must have an Azure subscription.
+* If you already have an existing app on a different cloud provider other than Azure, and you want to integrate the existing app on Teams platform, you must have an Azure subscription.
 * You can select an Azure subscription to host your backend resources using another cloud provider, or on your own servers if they're available from the public domain.

 [Create a free account](https://azure.microsoft.com/free/) before you begin.

 ### SharePoint collection site administrator account

-While creating Teams app using SPFx environment, you'll need sharePoint collection site administrator account at deployment for hosting.
+While creating Teams app using SPFx environment, you'll need SharePoint collection site administrator account at deployment for hosting.
 If you're using a Microsoft 365 developer program tenant, you can use the administrator account you created at the time.

 ## Sideloading permission